AdobeDocs/experience-manager-pattern-detection.en/help/using/form.md

 * Submitted data contains Adobe Sign Agreement ID.
 You can use the Sign Agreement ID to retrieve a Sign Agreement PDF, if necessary.
 (FORM_SIGN_INTEGRATION)

 * Remove the Signature step from an existing Adaptive Form.
-Configure your Adaptive Form to use [in-browser signing experience](https://blog.developer.adobe.com/using-adobe-sign-to-e-sign-an-adaptive-form-heres-the-best-way-to-do-it-dc3e15f9b684).
-It displays Adobe Sign agreement to sign the agreement within browser on submission of an adaptive form.
+Configure your Adaptive Form to use an [in-browser signing experience](https://blog.developer.adobe.com/using-adobe-sign-to-e-sign-an-adaptive-form-heres-the-best-way-to-do-it-dc3e15f9b684).
+It displays Adobe Sign agreement to sign the agreement within the browser on submission of an Adaptive Form.
 In-browser signing experience helps provide a faster signing experience and saves time for the signer.
 (SIGNATURE_STEP)

 * Remove the verifying step from your existing Adaptive Forms before moving such forms to a [!DNL Cloud Service] environment.
 (VERIFY_STEP)